Non-relativistic regime and topology: topological term in the Einstein equation: The Non-relativistic limit of Lorentzian spacetimes

 Therefore, we need a general definition for what we call a NR limit regardless of the topology considered, along with a precise mathematical framework to perform this limit.
-In \citep{2022_Vigneron_b}, we argued that the best way of defining a non-relativistic theory regardless of the topology is to consider Galilean invariance as a fundamental principle and to use a mathematical object called \textit{Galilean structures} (presented in section~\ref{sec::Gal_struct}).
-These objects allow for a formulation of Newton's theory close to general relativity (this is the Newton-Cartan formulation \citep{1972_Kunzle}).
+In \citep{2022_Vigneron_b}, we argued that the best way of defining a NR theory regardless of the topology is to consider Galilean invariance as a fundamental principle and to use a mathematical object called \textit{Galilean structures} (presented in section~\ref{sec::Gal_struct}).
+These objects allow for a formulation of Newton's theory close to general relativity (this is the Newton-Cartan formulation \citep{1972_Kunzle, 2022_Hartong_et_al}).
 In this formalism the physical equation relates the energy content of a (spacetime) 4-manifold to its Galilean (spacetime) curvature, similarly to general relativity with Lorentzian structures.
 This formulation of Newton's theory also allows for a better conceptual description of expansion \citep{2022_Vigneron}.
-Therefore, considering Lorentzian and Galilean invariances as the key properties characterising a NR limit, we give the following definition:\saut
+Therefore, by considering Lorentzian and Galilean invariances as the key properties characterising a NR limit, we give the following definition:\saut

-\definition{A non-relativistic limit, regardless of the topology, starts from a locally Lorentz invariant theory and tends in the limit $c\rightarrow\infty$ to a locally Galilean invariant theory.
-The former theory is described by a Lorentzian structure and the latter by a Galilean structure.}\saut
+\begin{definition}[Non-relativistic limit] {A non-relativistic limit, regardless of the topology, starts from a locally Lorentz invariant theory and tends in the limit $c\rightarrow\infty$ to a locally Galilean invariant theory.
+The former theory is described by a Lorentzian structure and the latter by a Galilean structure.}\saut \end{definition}

-Such a limit was first developed by \citet{1976_Kunzle}.
-It does not have the problems listed above for the usual limits used in general relativity: there is no assumptions on the curvature or topology of the spatial sections; there is no assumed background expansion; non-linearities for the fluid dynamics are present at the limit.
-For these reasons, we think this limit should be considered as the fundamental way of defining the NR limit.\saut
+Such a limit was first developed by \citet{1976_Kunzle}, and further studied by \citep[e.g.][]{1990_Dautcourt_a, 1992_Rendall, 2011_Tichy_et_al, 2022_Hartong_et_al}.
+It does not have the problems listed above for the usual limits used in general relativity: there are no assumptions on the curvature or topology of the spatial sections; there is no assumed background expansion; non-linearities for the fluid dynamics are present at the limit.
+For these reasons, this approach is usual considered to be the fundamental way of defining the NR limit.\saut

 The status of the 4-manifold on which is performed the limit is detailed in Section~\ref{sec::gen_the_limit} after having introduced Galilean structures in Section~\ref{sec::Gal_struct}.
 The limit is explicitly given in Section~\ref{sec::the_limit}, with additional properties and discussions in Sections~\ref{sec::interp_lambda}, \ref{sec::Limit_timelike} and \ref{sec::limit_R_munu}.